Automate TDS Reconciliation with Firmway: Benefits & Challenges

 A stamped envelope addressed to our auditors is enclosed for your convenience.

-If the amount shown is in agreement with your books, kindly strike-out the paragraph marked (B) below.
-If the amount shown is not in agreement with your books, kindly furnish the details in the proforma given in the paragraph marked (B) below and strike-out paragraph (A).
+If the amount shown is in agreement with your books, kindly strike out the paragraph marked (B) below.
+Otherwise, please furnish the details in the proforma given in the paragraph marked (B) below and strike out paragraph (A).

 In either case, kindly sign at the place provided below and return this entire letter directly to our auditors in the enclosed envelope.